SOMPODDA/DA-205-TravelTide-Project-VIII/README.md

 Our mission as Data Analysts is two-fold.
 First, check if the data supports Elena’s hypothesis about the existence of customers that would be especially interested in the perks she is proposing, and then, for each customer, assign a likely favorite perk.

 # Project Objectives
 1. Filter TravelTide data using Elena’s (Head of Marketing) cohort definition on the TravelTide Data Processing page.
-(Familiarize yourself with the business context.
-Use
+2. Familiarize yourself with the business context.
+Use SQL to extract a customer dataset.
+3. Aggregate Session, Flight, and Hotel data to the appropriate level, preserving fields that carry demographic or behavioral data, and merge the results into a single table.
-SQL to extract a customer dataset.
-Explore the data at different levels of aggregation and form a plan for further analysis.)
+4. Explore the data at different levels of aggregation and form a plan for further analysis.
-2. Aggregate Session, Flight, and Hotel data to the appropriate level, preserving fields that carry demographic or behavioral data, and merge the results into a single table.
-(Make calculations related to the business context, then segment customer behavior data with statistical and visual techniques using the appropriate tools.)
+5. Make calculations related to the business context, then segment customer behavior data with statistical and visual techniques using the appropriate tools.
-3. Use an appropriate outlier definition to filter out extreme data points that might bias segmentation results.
+6. Use an appropriate outlier definition to filter out extreme data points that might bias segmentation results.
-4. Transform the data to remove scale bias.
+7. Transform the data to remove scale bias.

 # Learning Outcomes
 * Practice defining metrics to track relevant customer behavior